How to Fix Cracks in Concrete

 - Smooth it out so that the texture matches that of the other steps.

-Ready to find the supplies you need in your local store?
+Ready to begin the steps for how to fix cracks in concrete?
+Find the supplies you need in your local store.
 Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.